VenexCon/100-days-of-code/log.md

 Using the # signifies an element with a specific ID attribute, where as (.) signifiesa and element with a specific class attribute.

 ### Day 4: January 8th Thursday.

+Continued with free code camp, learnt about using CSS variables and custom variables and how the :root: function allows cascading.inheitance of attributes and takes priority above the body class.